Alfred Lawson: Lawsonomy (1929–1954)

 In 1943, he founded the Humanity Benefactor Foundation and University of Lawsonomy in Des Moines, on the site of Des Moines University, to spread his teachings and offer the degree of "Knowledgian", but after various IRS and other investigations it was closed and finally sold in 1954, the year of Lawson's death.
 His financial arrangements remain mysterious to this day, and in later years, he seems to have owned little property, moving from city to city as a guest of his far-flung acolytes.
 In 1952, he testified before a United States Senate investigative committee on allegations that his organization had bought war surplus machines and then sold them for a profit despite claiming non-profit status.
 His attempt to explain Lawsonomy to the senators ended in mutual frustration and bafflement.

 A farm near Racine, Wisconsin, is the only remaining university facility, although a tiny handful of churches may yet survive in places such as Wichita, Kansas.
 The large sign, formerly reading "University of Lawsonomy", was a familiar landmark for motorists in the region for many years and was visible from Interstate 94 about 13 mi north of the Illinois state line, on the east side of the highway.
 A storm in the spring of 2009 destroyed the sign, although the supporting posts are still visible.
 On the northbound side of Interstate 94, a sign on the roof of the building nearest the freeway said "Study Natural Law" until being shingled over in October 2014.
+Merle Hayden, the last active Lawsonomy promoter, who was responsible for the Wisconsin signage, died in 2017.